-With the ongoing focus on COVID and the related contract clauses, a lot of employers and nannies have overlooked their inclement weather clause.
-With the recent storm hitting the Northeast, lots are scanning their contracts to see exactly what the snow day agreement is.
-If you don’t have one or it’s a bit flimsy on details, now’s the time to update it.
-Chances are we’ll have more bad weather this year so it’s essential that you have a clear inclement weather policy in place before the next storm hits.
+It’s that time of year again.
+Winter is coming and it’s time to make sure you have a comprehensive inclement weather section in your nanny contract.
+(If you have the A to Z Nanny Contract and used the full clause, you’re good.)
+If you don’t have a bad weather clause or it’s a bit flimsy on details, now’s the time to update it.
+Chances are we’ll have bad weather this year so it’s essential that you have a clear inclement weather policy in place before the next storm hits.
 Here are the points you should consider and questions to answer.
 The A to Z Nanny Contract can help you outline all the information into your agreement.

 No Snow Days Allowed